LukeberryPi/lukeberrypi/README.md

 ## Hey, I'm Luke Berry!

 - 🔭 Working with Python, HTML & CSS
-- 🌱 Learning JavaScript & React
+- 🌱 Learning MySQL, JavaScript & React
 - ⚡ I'm also a musician!
 - 🎙️ Check it out on <a href="beacons.ai/lukeberrypi">my beacons.ai</a>